aniketmore311/express-ts-sensible/README.md

-# sensible express-ts starter
+# Express-ts-sensible

+## Simple, minimal and unopinionated express-ts starter template for you next express REST API

-to use this starter run :
+### To use this starter run :

 1. `$ npx degit aniketmore311/express-ts-sensible <your project name>`
 2. `$ cd <your project name>`